amirhnajafiz-presentations/.github/profile/README.md

-# :speaking_head: Welcome to my presentations organization
+# :circus_tent: :speaking_head: Gather around everybody

 <br />

-In here I gathered all of my presentations at universities, seminars, and festivals.
+Welcome to my public presentation organization.
+In here you can find all of my presentations that I had in university, festivals, meetings, and etc.
-Feel free to give comments on the presentations.